Should I switch my mortgage?

 There are several reasons why you might want to switch your mortgage.
 Maybe you want a better rate than the one you’ve got, or the mortgage you have isn’t flexible enough for your current needs.

 When your mortgage comes up for renewal, you have a perfect opportunity to re-evaluate and switch to something better.

 So how do I switch my mortgage?

 You’ve decided to switch?
 Awesome.
-Now, pick the mortgage you want and submit an application.
+Now you’ll need to decide on the mortgage you want and apply.
 You’ll also need to hand over:

 - A copy of the mortgage renewal letter from your current lender